uxify/cyeye/README.md

 # Cyeye

-Visual regression to detect change in layout, color or subtle changes not noticeable in manual testing.
+Visual regression to detect changes in layout, color or subtle changes not noticeable in manual testing.